 Lots of people don’t feel entitled to bring what they need into workplace conversations.
 But if you don’t get what you need to do your job well, everyone loses — you, your boss, and your company — and if you do get what you need, everyone wins.

 With that in mind, see if any of these “managing up” statements can be adapted to your situation:

 I know you’d like me to talk more on client phone calls, so let’s decide in advance where I can take the lead.

-I can get this done by 5 o’clock, but I need you to tell me what can wait ’till tomorrow. or Is this more important that the rush job you gave me this morning?
+I can get this done by 5 o’clock, but I need you to tell me what can wait until tomorrow.
+(Or: Is this more important that the rush job you gave me this morning?)

 I want to keep you up to date on my progress.
 How about if we check in first thing each morning?
 (This is for the boss who wants a progress report 16 times a day.)

 I know you’re busy but I can’t get this job done without your guidance.
-How soon can you give me an hour to talk about it?
+How soon can you give me ten minutes to talk about it?

-I know you get frustrated when I make a mistake, but it would help me learn better if you told me about it in private.
+I know you get frustrated when I make a mistake, but it would help me if you told me about it in private.